-The country was influenced by the blues, gospel, and folk genres.
-In turn, it has changed many other genres, including rock ‘n’ roll and hip hop music, as well as pop culture.
+The blues, gospel, and folk genres influenced the country.
+In turn, it has changed many other genres, including rock ‘n’ roll, hip-hop music, and pop culture.

 More generally speaking, fashion and lifestyle choices such as trucker hats or overalls are being worn as casual wear today (which were once seen only on country singers).

 Black music is a reflection of black culture.
 Black music reflects the African diaspora, which makes up more than 20% of the world’s population and spans many countries in Europe, Asia, and Latin America.